Anna Liley (Research engineer)

 Enia Ardid (M.Sc. intern - Paris-Saclay, Complutense)

-Morgan Tarpenning (Undergraduate intern - Stanford University)
+Morgan Tarpenning (Internship - Stanford University)

-Martin Gazançon (Undergraduate intern - University College London)
+Martin Gazançon (Internship - University College London)

-Kathaleen Mallard (Undergraduate intern - Stanford University)
+Kathaleen Mallard (Internship - Stanford University)

-Naomi Checoury Taub (Undergraduate intern - Stanford University)
+Naomi Checoury Taub (Internship - Stanford University)

 Nikolas is a tenured researcher (chargé de recherche) at the French National Institute of Health and Medical Research (INSERM) and team leader at the Paris Brain Institute (Institut du Cerveau - ICM), where he leads the Neuronal Circuits & Brain Dynamics team, supported by the European Research Council (ERC) Starting Grant.